1 Chapter 1: Welcome to the MAT Program

 Keys to Success

-As you begin this course, it is critical to remember that you are committing to three weeks of intensive online work at a graduate level.
+As you begin this course, it is critical to remember that you are committing to intensive online work at a graduate level.
 In order to be successful, you will have specific responsibilities that will need to be fulfilled to ensure successful completion of the course.
 To assist you, I have outlined some Keys to Success, that will help you as you begin your journey:

 1. The White Rabbit!